spilth/maven-book/pragmatic-guide-to-maven.md

 The simplest way to create a Maven project is to create a new directory and create a `pom.xml` inside of it.
 Once you've determined the dependencies and plugins you want to use, you'd add them to the POM.

+Since Maven is all about convention over configuration, it provides a lot of default settings for you.
+All projets extend from a Super POM provided by Maven which sets sane and standard defaults.
+The combination of your project's POM along with the Super POM combine to form an Effective POM.
+You can view this POM by , using the `effective-pom` goal from the `help` plugin.

 <!-- PAGE BREAK -->

 ### Create a Simple Maven Project